 Danaher, built by the Rales brothers, is one of the most successful industrial companies over the last 30 years.
 The company was built through making acquisitions and continuously improving the businesses.

 Fortive’s CEO, James Lico, is a very experienced operator.
 He was part of Danaher from 1996 until the spin-off in 2016.
 During this time, he worked in many different business areas and implemented the famed “Danaher Business System” to great success.

-Both Rales brothers, Mitchell and Steven, are involved at Fortive through serving on the board and combining to own over 40 million shares (just under 12% of the company).
+Both Rales brothers, Mitchell and Steven, are involved at Fortive through serving on the board and together own over 40 million shares (just under 12% of the company).

-The combination of experienced operators and significant insider ownership at Fortive as led to a very attractive outcome.
+The combination of experienced operators and significant insider ownership at Fortive has led to a very attractive outcome.